SenthuranSivananthan/az-policy-samples/keyvault/configure-log-analytics.md

 **Note:** If Log Analytics workspace is kept in a separate Subscription or Resource Group, make sure to assign the policy as:

 * At a management group where both Key Vault and Log Analytics can inherit the Managed Service Identity; or
 * Manually add the Managed Service Identity (MSI) created to the Log Analytics workspace with the permision *Log Analytics Contributor*.
-MSI is listed on the Assignment screen once it's saved.
+MSI is listed on the Assignment screen under Remediation once it's saved.

 ```json
 {